RAID log: Track risks, assumptions, issues & decisions

 Using software for a RAID log

 Creating a RAID log with work management software like Asana can help you organize all of your log items consistently.
-By clearly defining deadlines, stakeholders, and action items, your team will be able to get back to accomplishing the work they do best.
+By clearly defining deadlines, stakeholders, and action items, your team will be able to get back to doing what they do best.

 Create a RAID log template